SDA-SE/sda-dropwizard-commons/sda-commons-server-consumer/README.md

 ```

 ### Exclude patterns
-When consumer token is set to required, exclude regex patterns can be defined to exclude some urls to require a consumer token.
+When consumer token is set to required, exclude regex patterns can be defined to exclude some URLs to require a consumer token.
 The regex must match
 the resource path to exclude it.

 E.g. in `http://localhost:8080/api/projects/1`, `http://localhost:8080/api/` is the base path